 The ACE service does not digitize textbooks.

-Contact the Centre for Students with Disabilities if you require textbooks or other course materials in alternative formats.
+Contact the Centre for Accessible Learning and Counselling Services if you require textbooks or other course materials in alternative formats.

 Register for ACE Portal Access